 Best Fertilizer for Rose of Sharon

 An ideal fertilizer would be a slow-release formula with a balanced composition, such as 10-10-10 or 14-14-14.
-The third number, phosphorus can be higher than the rest, but having the first number higher is not recommended.
+The second number, phosphorus can be higher than the rest, but a higher nitrogen level is not recommended.

 Rose of Sharon Fertilizing Tips